KaueMiziara/iot-alert-system/README.md

 ---

 ## About the Project
-This project utilizes an ESP32 microcontroller to monitor data from an accelerometer and a temperature sensor.
+This project uses an ESP32 microcontroller to monitor data from an accelerometer and a temperature sensor.
 The main goal is to sound an alarm if the readings exceed predefined limits, indicating potential issues with the monitored equipment.

 A similar concept could be applied to monitor machines, alerting the staff in case of overheating or mechanical stresses, indicating possible malfunctions before